Last week the Government published the new Building Safety Bill nearly a year after a draft version was revealed.

 The Housing Secretary, Robert Jenrick, described the proposed legislation as creating ‘generational change’ and setting out a ‘clear pathway for the future on how residential buildings should be constructed, maintained and made safe’.

-The bill, which will have to pass through the House of Commons and House of Lords before it passes into law, will establish a new Building Safety Regulator to oversee a much stricter safety regime for high rise homes.
+The new building safety bill, which will have to pass through the House of Commons and House of Lords before it passes into law, will establish a new Building Safety Regulator to oversee a much stricter safety regime for high rise homes.

 What does the new bill mean for those involved in the construction and management of residential blocks?